-We also attend the NWL Integrated Care System meetings which aim of nurture collaborative working, sharing information and exploring effective strategies that yield positive tangible impacts
+We also attend the NWL Integrated Care System meetings with the aim of nurturing collaborative working, sharing information and exploring effective strategies that yield positive tangible impacts.

 Building strong relationships to achieve more:

 We attend key strategic meetings including the Health and Wellbeing Board, Co-production and patient experience meetings where health and social care representatives come together with the aim of feeding back residents views to support alignment of efforts and resources that have the greatest positive impact.
 We look forward to continuing to collaborate to make care better.